-With hopes to scale the application for the organization’s significantly larger membership, the non-profit tapped WWT’s Asynchrony Labs to evaluate, scale and rebuild the application.
+With hopes to scale the application for the organization’s significantly larger membership, the non-profit tapped WWT to evaluate, scale and rebuild the application.
 In order to meet the needs and keep the interest of their growing user base, the non-profit needed a development team that could not only improve the application foundations, but concurrently develop new features and capabilities for their users.

-WWT specialists evaluated the code base and architecture of the application in a Cloud staging environment that mimicked the initial-state application setup.
-The WWT Asynchrony Labs team then used advanced testing and scalability tool sets to weed out performance bottlenecks caused by code inefficiencies or database architecture impediments before beginning the rewrite.
+WWT specialists evaluated the code base and architecture of the application in a cloud staging environment that mimicked the initial-state application setup.
+The WWT team then used advanced testing and scalability tool sets to weed out performance bottlenecks caused by code inefficiencies or database architecture impediments before beginning the rewrite.

-In addition to the development work, Asynchrony Labs is providing extensive Agile training and coaching to improve the organization’s ability to develop software, such as encouraging Test Driven Development techniques on the organization’s other applications.
+In addition to the development work, we are providing extensive agile training and coaching to improve the organization’s ability to develop software, such as encouraging Test Driven Development techniques on the organization’s other applications.
 This training will help the organization accelerate the release of new features and code upgrades in the future.

 The project is ongoing, with new features and scaling capabilities added with each iteration.
 Through our work on the application, the non-profit has realized the amount of data they can gather through the app, and discussions with WWT’s Big Data practice have begun to see how this data can be used to grow their membership and provide better services in the future.